Photo by Skybell

-For the uninitiated, all smart doorbells perform a basic set of functions.
+For the uninitiated, all smart doorbells perform the same basic set of functions.
 A built-in camera lets you see activity occurring at or near the door.
 The camera turns on with either a press of the button or when motion is detected.
 What the doorbell camera sees can be piped over a Wi-Fi network and streamed live to a mobile device and stored in the cloud.
-Smart doorbells also contain a microphone and speaker which allow you to have two-way conversations with visitors.
+Smart doorbells also contain a microphone and speaker that let you have two-way conversations with visitors.

 I had been keeping an eye on several doorbell camera products from the usual suspects—Ring (from Amazon), Nest (from Google), and August.
 Both Ring and August had announced that HomeKit compatibility was in the works, so I decided to hold off for a while to see if either of these announcements bore fruit.
 One of my goals has been to make all of our smart products as easy to use as possible, particularly for other people in my house.
 Getting them all to show up in Apple’s Home app would be a big step in the right direction toward that goal.

 Then in July 2018, Apple removed all mention of HomeKit-compatible doorbells from its Web site, forcing me to reconsider my options.
 I wasn’t crazy about giving Amazon or Google access to my data, and I didn’t particularly like the look of the August product.